 If your circumstances call for a conservative asset mix, we’ll see that you own a good amount of fixed-income and money market investments.
 If your objective is to grow your assets and you’re able to accept some volatility, we’ll include more stocks.

-What Other Financial Advisors in Omaha Do
+What Other Financial Advisors Do

 So, the guidance you get from us will be the same we’d give a member of our own family, and we do our own investment research and management.

 It’s more typical for advisors to operate in a way that provides them the best payoff.

 The typical advisor begins, as we do, by developing a financial outline for each client.
 But what they do next is not what we do.

 Their first step will be to “insure your future” by selling you an annuity that is guaranteed by an insurance company.
 They will recommend this as the safe way to provide you with an income stream to pay your monthly living expenses.

 Their next step will be to outsource some or all of the management of your assets.
 In other words, your advisor will choose investment managers to look after your investments in stocks, fixed income and other assets.